Basic information about the UK

 - It’s tea time: Whether as a cream tea with a delicious cup of tea with milk, scones, cream and strawberry jam or as a typical afternoon tea with scones, sandwiches, shortbread and tarts – tea time should not be missed after a day of hiking.

 - Wildlife viewing in a natural paradise: Spot special and rare animal species while hiking in the UK.
-For example, on the Coastal hike in Scotland, 7 days, with a little luck you can spot seals and puffins on a wonderful circular hike on the Isle of May.
 Along the Cornwall's Coastal Path, 6 days you might even spot peregrine falcons, seals or dolphins.

 - Relaxing moments of joy: You will experience plenty of quiet hiking hours on our hiking tours in Great Britain.
 The pristine natural landscape and wonderful coastal walks offer just the right opportunity to take a deep breath and enjoy the happiness of small moments.